mostrovoi/bikerides/README.md

 Below you can see a picture including 4 relevant charts with the summarized data.

-2016 was the beginning of the service so the amount of users is small and the data not very relevant.
+2016 was the beginning of the service, so the amount of users is small and the data not very relevant.

-2020 is a strange year with the coronavirus so the data from 2020 is difficult to compare with previous years.
+2020 is an atypical year with the coronavirus, so the data from 2020 is not truly comparable with previous years.

 ![Bike rides charts](https://github.com/mostrovoi/bikerides/blob/master/ridesanalysis.png?raw=true)

 Some conclusions:

-* People do not get more fit when using the bike system or at least we cannot find a correlation on it
+* People do not get more fit when using the bike system or at least we cannot find a correlation on it.

-* Overall 2019 looks like the best year i.e the most used year so we can see a trend in using more and more the service
+* Overall 2019 looks like the best year i.e the most used year so we can see a trend in using more and more the service.

 * Fun fact: 2017 for some strange reason is, by far, the year with the highest average speed.

 ## Run the application

 This application uses **gradle** as build tool.
-To run the application execute in Linux:
+To run the application execute in Linux/Mac:

 ```
 ./gradlew bootRun